dweekly/docs/pages/integrations/segment-export.md

 When you're ready to send data through Branch, you'll need to make sure you pass through the configured Segment Anonymous ID the Branch SDKs.
 In order to do so, you'll ask the Segment SDK to provide you with the Segment Anonymous ID, and pass this value through `setRequestMetadataKey` on the Branch SDKs.

-Here's a sample snippet showing this. **NOTE** you must set the correct key before calling *initSession*.
+Here's a sample snippet showing this. **NOTE** you must set the correct key before calling <notranslate>*initSession*</notranslate>.
 You must also initialize the Segment SDK before setting the request metadata in the Branch SDK.

 **iOS**

-Inside *didFinishLaunchingWithOptions*
+Inside <notranslate>*didFinishLaunchingWithOptions*</notranslate>

 ```objc